Pinia is the official state management system for Vue.js, designed to be intuitive, flexible, and TypeScript-friendly.

 State

 The state contains the variables and data managed by the store.
-The state in Pinia is automatically reactive, meaning any changes in the state will be immediately reflected in the components that use it.
+The state in Pinia is automatically reactive, meaning any change in the state will immediately be reflected in the components that use it.

 Actions